troglobit/uftpd/README.md

 Download
 --------

-Although the project makes heavy use of GitHub, do *not* use the ZIP file links GitHub provides.
-Instead, use [the FTP][] from the author's site, or the GitHub [releases page][] to download tarballs:
+Although the project makes heavy use of GitHub, it is *not* recommended to use the ZIP file links GitHub provides.
+Instead, we recommend using proper tarball releases from [the FTP][], or the [releases page][]:

 If you want to [contribute][contrib], check out the code from GitHub like this, including the submodules.
 Remember to update the submodules